diequies/100daysofdata/README.md

 ---

+### **Days 89 of #100DaysOfData Challenge**

+Finally finished the book *Python Data Science Handbook* and also progressed with the EDA on my house pricing project.
+Being real data scrapped by myself, I am finding very interesting insights and I guess quite unique as I am not using public available data.

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+Today I started to try geographical plotting for the first time.
+It is different and complicated at first, but with *geopandas*, it gets simple quickly.
+The next step would be to customize a bit the plot and make nice visualizations.
+2. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).
+Book completed, even though it is a reference book, it has been very useful for me to read it.
+Mainly because I get to know the possibilities of packages or models, so afterwards when I want to use them I can have ideas of what to do.
+Also, in the last part about *Scikit-Learn*, it introduces many algorithms, some new for me.

+---

 ### **Days 88 of #100DaysOfData Challenge**

 Not a very successful day but I managed to spend some time in each of my open fronts.